Lwall02/What-Are-We-Using-Libraries-For/README.md

 I look at the number of visits, books that went in and out, new registrations, and the amount of computer sessions across Toronto's 103 public libraries (as of 2023 as this number does change).
 Each data set was obtained from OpenDataToronto.

-LLMs WERE NOT USED AT ALL IN MAKING THIS REPORT.

 ## File Structure

 The repo is structured as: